Ethics and Malpractice Statements

 Third party content refers to any form of content belonging to others.

-If your work contains such content, you must ensure that you have obtained written permission to use or reuse the content (e.g., images) from the rights holder.
+If a work contains such content, authors must ensure that they have obtained written permission to use or reuse the content (e.g., images) from the rights holder.